HarryStevens/jeezy/README.md

 <a name="array-sortBy" href="#array-sortBy">#</a> jz.arr.<b>sortBy</b>(<i>array</i>)

 Sorts an array of objects by the values of an attribute.
+You can specify the order of the sort as descending or ascending by using "desc" or "asc" as the optional third argument.
+If there is no third argument, the sort order defaults to ascending.

 ```js
 var json = [ { value: "a", count: 2 }, { value: "b", count: 2 }, { value: "c", count: 1 } ]